Booodaness/Scientific-Notes/README.md

 1. Edit your fork as desired.
 2. Verify that the structure of the common pool has not been altered.
 3. Start a pull request.
-4. Document the changes in the review page of the pull request.
+4. Document your edits in the review page of the pull request.

 For both the cases above, your contributions will be considered and added to the project if approved.